Al Garhoud Bridge

-Old Al Garhoud Bridge
+Old bridge

-The old Al Garhoud Bridge was the second bridge constructed that crossed the Creek, after Al Maktoum Bridge.
-The bridge opened in 1976.
+Opened in 1976, the old bridge was the second bridge constructed that crossed the Creek, after Al Maktoum Bridge.
 In 2007, nearly 9,000 vehicles crossed the bridge every hour at peak flow.
 It has been the cause of huge traffic jams in Dubai.
 The main reason for this was the number of roads that fed into the bridge.
-On the Bur Dubai-bound lanes, seven lanes (from three different roads) converged into three lanes.
+On the lanes bound for Bur Dubai, seven lanes (from three different roads) converged into three lanes.
 For the Deira-bound lanes, five lanes converged into three lanes.
 Also, the bridge had to be closed to allow large boats to pass under it.
 The bridge had a total of 6 lanes: 3 lanes in each direction.

-New Al Garhoud Bridge
+New bridge

 To solve the major traffic problems caused by the old bridge, a replacement was constructed between 2006 and 2008 by Belgian main contractor BESIX.